A house transaction is usually expensive, whichever side of the deal you are on.

 Buyers and sellers unhappy with their solicitor’s bill can ask the Senior Courts Costs Office to make a ‘detailed assessment’ of their bill.

-Buying or selling a house quickly with We Buy Any Home
+Selling a house quickly with We Buy Any Home

 There may be an estate agents’ commission, marketing fees, moving costs, mortgage fees, survey expenses, paying for an estate agents’ valuation, and more.